tnkerber/stardog-springboot-examples/README.md

 * http://localhost:8080/load-doc - create database _doc-db_ and load documents _article.txt_ and _input.pdf_ to it using provided and custom RDFExtractors

-    * If encountering an error such as "Unknown extractor name: WordAndLineCountExtractor", make sure the file <STARDOG_HOME>/server/ext/stardog-spring-1.0.jar.
+    * If encountering an error such as _"Unknown extractor name: WordAndLineCountExtractor"_, make sure the file <STARDOG_HOME>/server/ext/stardog-spring-1.0.jar exists.
 If not, see instruction in the Prerequisites section.